Blue Economy

 Resilience

-It is under the label of green economy that the first alternative energy production projects based on solar and wind power were born.
-It is an economy that is intended to be resilient, but which does not offer a definitive and permanent solution.
+The first alternative energy production projects using solar and wind power emerged under the banner of the green economy.
+This economy aims to be resilient, but it does not offer a definitive and sustainable solution.

 The Blue Economy